 Tolerant of shady conditions, Arecas are one of the few palms that can grow indoors for many years without any trouble.
 They appreciate the tropical-like conditions and prefer spaces with bright indirect light, found in abundance in our homes near bright windows.

 How do you know if your plant is getting enough light?

 Areca Palms in bright indirect light should have steady growth and strong fronds that stay bright green.
-If the leaves change color, either to yellow or to a darker green, it means the plant is getting too much or too little light.
+If the leaves change color to yellow or darker green, the plant is getting too much or too little light.